rohitgeddam/FindMyRoomie/README.md

 ### Black - Code Formatter

 We are using the Black code formatter to format our code before pushing it to GitHub.
-For more information about Black, please provide visit this [link](https://black.readthedocs.io/en/stable/).
+For more information about Black, please visit this [link](https://black.readthedocs.io/en/stable/).

 Run the line below everytime you push to GitHub.</br>
 Config file present in `pyproject.toml`